-There are two types of primary liver cancer in adults – hepatocellular carcinoma and cholangiocarcinoma.
-Hepatocellular carcinoma is the most common type of adult primary liver cancer.
-It is relatively rare in the United States, although its incidence is rising, principally in relation to the spread of hepatitis C virus (HCV) infection.
+There are two types of primary liver cancer in adults.
+One is hepatocellular carcinoma and the other is cholangiocarcinoma.
+The first, hepatocellular carcinoma, is the most common type of adult primary liver cancer.
+The second, cholangiocarcinoma is relatively rare in the United States.
+The incidences of this type of cancer are rising, particularly in relation to the spread of hepatitis C virus infection.

-Gender – Hepatocellular carcinoma is much more common in males than in females
+- Gender.
+Liver cancer is much more common in males than in females

-Race/Ethnicity – In the United States, Asian Americans and Pacific Islanders have the highest rates of liver cancer, followed by American Indians/Alaska Natives and Hispanics/Latinos, African Americans, and whites.
+- Race or Ethnicity.
+In the United States, Asian Americans and Pacific Islanders have the highest rates of liver cancer, followed by American Indians and Alaska Natives and then by Hispanics, Latinos, African Americans, and Caucasians.

-Cirrhosis – The disease in which liver cells become damaged and are replaced by scar tissue is a leading factor.
+- Cirrhosis.
+Cirrhosis is a disease in which liver cells become damaged and are replaced by scar tissue is a leading factor.
 People with cirrhosis have an increased risk of liver cancer.
 Most (but not all) people who develop liver cancer already have some evidence of cirrhosis.

-Heavy Alcohol Use – Alcohol abuse is a leading cause of cirrhosis in the United States, which in turn is linked with an increased risk of liver cancer.
+- Heavy Alcohol Use.
+Alcohol abuse is a leading cause of cirrhosis in the United States, which is linked with an increased risk of liver cancer.

-Obesity – Being obese (very overweight) increases the risk of developing liver cancer.
+- Obesity.
+Obesity increases the risk of developing liver cancer.
 This is probably because it can result in fatty liver disease and cirrhosis.

-Type 2 Diabetes – The condition has been linked with an increased risk of liver cancer, usually in patients who also have other risk factors such as heavy alcohol use and/or chronic viral hepatitis.
-This risk may be increased because people with type 2 diabetes tend to be overweight or obese, which in turn can cause liver problems.
+- Type 2 Diabetes.
+The condition has been linked with an increased risk of liver cancer, usually in patients who also have other risk factors such as heavy alcohol use or chronic viral hepatitis.
+This risk may be increased because people with type 2 diabetes tend to be obese, which in turn can cause liver problems.

 For information on more risk facors, visit cancer.org.

 MainStreet Family Care & KidsStreet Urgent Care support the search for the cure to cancer.
-For more information on the services provided by MainStreet and KidsStreet click the links – mainstreetfamilycare.com // kidsstreeturgentcare.com.
+For more information on the services provided by MainStreet and KidsStreet, visit mainstreetfamilycare.com or kidsstreeturgentcare.com.